What Is Child Sexual Abuse?

 What Is Grooming?

 Many adults who sexually abuse children engage in a process called grooming.
-When grooming a child for abuse, an adult builds trust and an emotional connection with a young person.
+Grooming is the process by which a predator builds trust and an emotional connection with a victim.
 This trust allows an abuser to manipulate the victim into taking part in sexual acts.

-Anyone can be a groomer, regardless of age, race, gender, social rank or religion.
+Anyone can engage in grooming, regardless of age, race, gender, social rank or religion.

 What Is Child Sexual Exploitation?